- Advancement to Candidacy

 Additional information regarding university Educational Leave, copied from the Enrollment Services web pages (http://web.csulb.edu/depts/enrollment/registration/details.html#anchor2), appears below:

 Why Take an Educational Leave

-If you do not attend a Fall and Spring semester without taking an approved educational leave, you will not be able to register for the next semester, will have to re-apply to CSULB, and may be subject to the requirements of the Catalog dated the year you re-apply.
+Students are required to maintain continuous enrollment at CSULB.
+In order to maintain continous enrollment, the student must attend and complete at least one class every Fall and Spring semester after he/she is admitted unless the student has applied for an educational leave.
+Any student who does not attend a Fall and Spring semester and does not obtain an approved educational leave will not be able to register for the next semester.
+The student will have to re-apply to CSULB and will be subject to the requirements of the Catalog dated the year they re-apply.

-You may take a leave of absence from CSULB for one or two consecutive semesters without having to re-apply to the University.
-You are eligible to apply for an educational leave if you:
+Students may take a leave of absence from CSULB for one or two consecutive semesters without having to re-apply to the University.
+Students are eligible to apply for an educational leave if they:

 - Are registered at CSULB